kreeyto/MULTIC-JET-CUDA/README.md

 ---

+## 🧠 Project Context

+This code was developed as part of an undergraduate research fellowship at the Geoenergia Lab (UDESC - Balneário Camboriú Campus), under the project:

+**"Numerical Modeling of Oil in the Sea Based on Chemical and Mechanical Subsea Dispersion Experiments (SUBJET)"**, in partnership with **Petrobras**.

 ## 📬 Contact

 For feature requests or contributions, feel free to open an issue or fork the project.
 You may also contact the maintainer via email at: